-A Small Local Business Enterprise (SLBE) is defined as an independently owned and controlled for-profit business that:
+A Small Local Business Enterprise (SLBE) is defined as an:

-- Is headquartered or otherwise located at a fixed, established commercial address located in the Austin-Round Rock-San Marcos MSA through which it performs a commercially useful function and maintains a significant business presence as defined by the SDBP.
+- Is headquartered or otherwise located at a fixed, established commercial address located within the College taxing district.

-*The applicable small business size standards shall initially be tied to some measure of the industry-based size standards established by the Small Business Administration (SBA) in 13 CFR 121.201, but may be periodically evaluated and adjusted by the College’s administration based upon local market data collected pursuant to the SBDP to better serve the intent and objectives of this policy; (If a business has not existed for 3 years, the gross sales limits described above shall be applied based upon the annual averages over the existence of the business).
-Currently, the limit on Annual Gross Revenue to qualify as a SLBE vendor is 25% of SBA Size Standards or Annual Gross Revenues (AGR) not exceeding, $3.75M for A&E firms or $9.125M for Construction Firms.
+*The applicable small business size standards are tied to the industry-based size standards established by the Small Business Administration (SBA) in 13 CFR 121.201, but may be periodically evaluated and adjusted by the College’s administration based upon local market data collected pursuant to the SBDP to better serve the intent and objectives of this policy; (If a business has not existed for 3 years, the gross sales limits described above shall be applied based upon the annual averages over the existence of the business).

 SBDP Q and A

 In an effort to maximize the economic vitality and robustness of the District’s service area, ACC, the Board of Trustees amended Policy G-2.
 Purchasing to establish the Small Business Development Program (SBDP).
 The SBDP seeks to achieve this objective through race– and gender– neutral means with the assurance that SLBE firms are provided the maximum practicable opportunity to participate in all purchasing and contracting opportunities.

 - How do I register as a Vendor?